Looking for the best screenplay competitions to enter that offer real value and opportunities?

 Feedback: Included, in-depth coverage is optional for an extra fee.

 Established in 1997 in conjunction with the Slamdance Film Festival, this competition is dedicated to finding the best and most creative voices in the entertainment industry.
-Not only do you have an opportunity to showcase your writing, but you are also able to meet members of the industry who can help you get further with optioning and producing your work.
+Not only do you have an opportunity to showcase your writing, but you can also meet industry members who can help you get further with optioning and producing your work.

 The feedback included with the entry is just a taste of what a judge thinks of the script, while the add-on coverage is much more in-depth, covering most aspects of the story’s strengths and flaws as well as suggestions for improvement.